0atman/blaze/README.md

 ## Prior Art / Acknowledgements

 Blaze is currently a hacked-together LP tool that is only suitable for one-off scripts.
-It would not be possible without [@trauber](http://www.github.com/trauber)'s code-fence-stripping code: [here](https://gist.github.com/trauber/4955706).
+It would not be possible without [Rich Traube's](http://www.github.com/trauber) code-fence-stripping code [here](https://gist.github.com/trauber/4955706).

 ## And the name?